Seawater systems for yachts

 • Correction of weak or old points

-• Assembly with durability criteria
+• Assembly based on durability and reliability criteria

 04